pjvds/go-cqrs/README.md

 ### Event handler

-The `user.sourcer.Apply()` call registers that the event is happened and calls an event handling method on the `User` object that updates the state occordingly.
+The `user.Apply()` call registers that the event is happened and calls an event handling method on the `User` object that updates the state occordingly.

 ``` go